 - a.
 A description of the legally relevant software. - b.
-A description of the accuracy of the measuring algorithms (e.g. price calculation and rounding algorithms). - c.
-A description of the user interface, menus and dialogues. - d.
-The software identifier(s) of the legally relevant software. - e.
-An overview of the system hardware, e.g. topology block diagram, type of computer(s), type of network. - f.
+A description of the user interface, menus and dialogues. - c.
+The software identifier(s) of the legally relevant software. - d.
+An overview of the system hardware, e.g., topology block diagram, type of computer(s), type of network. - e.
 The operating manual.